Colne and Trawden Light Railways

 Colne and Trawden Light Railway Tram No 3

 Tramcar No 3 stands outside what may be the depot on Heifer Lane in Colne — photo undated, but from the immaculate condition of the tram, probably taken shortly after its delivery in 1903.
+Whilst the conductor is wearing a uniform, the motorman is clearly in informal attire.
 Author's Collection.

 Colne and Trawden Light Railway tram conductor

 An enlargement of the above photograph showing the conductor.
-He is wearing a single-breasted jacket with stand-up collars and a drooping-peak cap bearing a script-lettering grade badge, almost certainly 'Conductor'.
+He is wearing a single-breasted jacket with stand-up collars and a drooping-peak cap bearing a script-lettering grade badge, probably 'Conductor'.

 Colen and Trawden tramways cap badge